 Follow the Step-by-Step Instructions to make the best Moong Dal Ladoo

 Moong Dal Ladoo Recipe

-- After the resting time, transfer the lentils to a strainer and drain the water.
-Rinse the lentils thoroughly under running water for a couple of minutes.
-Set aside to drain.
-Make sure the daal is drained thoroughly.
+- Drain the water completely.
+Transfer the soaked lentils to a strainer and rinse them thoroughly under the tap water.
+Set it aside to drain.
+Make sure the dal is drained thoroughly.

 - Add ghee to a heavy-bottomed pan.
-Transfer the lentils to a pan.
+Transfer the lentils to this pan.

 - Over medium-low heat, sauté the moong dal lentils for 10-15 minutes or until the lentils turn slightly deep in color and become fragrant.
 The trick is to evaporate all the moisture from the dal.
 So, do not overcook the lentils.
 Take the pan off the heat and allow the lentils to cool comfortably.Tip — Do stir frequently to avoid burning the lentils.
 Initially, the lentils will stick to the spoon.

 - Transfer the completely cooled moong dal to a food processor and blend until it resembles a sand-like texture.